notefinity-app/notefinity-core/DEVELOPMENT.md

 All operations are logged with timestamps:

 - User registrations and logins
-- Note operations (create, read, update, delete)
+- Page operations (create, read, update, delete)
 - Plugin loading and route registration
 - Database operations